MetaMask/metamask-docs/docs/guide/snaps-patching-dependencies.md

 Now you can make changes to your dependencies inside `node_modules` and run `yarn patch-package package-name` to save the changes as a patch.
 This will create a `.patch` file containing your dependency patch.
 These patches can be committed to your Git repository and will be replayed when you re-install your dependencies.

+**If you need guidance in how you can patch your dependencies or otherwise need help troubleshooting dependency problems, please create an issue on the [MetaMask/snaps-skunkworks](https://github.com/MetaMask/snaps-skunkworks) repository.**

 ## Patching the use of XMLHttpRequest

 The `XMLHttpRequest` API is not exposed in the snaps execution environment and will not be in the future.
 Because of this, you may run into issues with dependencies in your dependency tree attempting to leverage this API for their network requests.